brianhouse/sound_art/workshops/editing.md

 ## Exporting

-Choose "File → Export → Export as WAV" and select "Signed 24-bit PCM".
-Be sure to rename your file as something descriptive.
+Choose "File → Export Audio" and select "MP3 File".
+Include your name in the title of the file.